Border Patrol

 Style 24

-The Style 24 is another one of Martin's more interesting and varied models, with marquetry of various designs on both the rosette and top border, as well as "side filets", narrow strips of light colored wood on the sides, bordering the top and back binding.
+So the Style 24 is one of Martin's more interesting and varied models, with more opportunities for marquetry of various designs, with marquetry on both the rosette and top border, as well as "side filets", narrow strips of light colored wood on the sides, bordering the top and back binding.

 1850's Martin 2 1/2 - 24 with Spanish neck and rosewood veneer spruce back.